bonsai-rx/machinelearning/docs/articles/Torch/torch-overview.md

 Next, you need to install the `cuDNN v9` library following the [guide for Windows](https://docs.nvidia.com/deeplearning/cudnn/latest/installation/windows.html) or the [guide for Linux](https://docs.nvidia.com/deeplearning/cudnn/latest/installation/linux.html).
 Again, you need to ensure you have the correct version installed (v9).
 You should consult [nvidia's support matrix](https://docs.nvidia.com/deeplearning/cudnn/latest/reference/support-matrix.html) to ensure the versions of CUDA and cuDNN you installed are compatible with your specific OS, graphics driver, and hardware.

-Once complete, you need to install the cuda-compatible torch libraries and place them into the correct location.
+Once complete, you need to install the CUDA-compatible torch libraries and place them into the correct location.
 You can download the libraries from [the PyTorch website](https://pytorch.org/get-started/locally/) with the following options selected:

 - PyTorch Build: Stable (2.5.1)
 - OS: [Your OS]